er1czz/er1czz.github.io/blog/writeup/firstjob.md

 - -  1.
 Learning by doing.
 Taking course while practicing data challenges.
 It really suits my learning style, as an experimentalist, to grasp the nature of ML process through hands-on practice.
 - -  2.
 Carefully selecting a project (e.g. in the domain you are familar with) and perfecting it wholeheartedly is a good learning experience.

-- Insight Data Science and Citrine Informatics (to be continued)
+- First interview and Insight Data Science Fellowship (to be continued)